-For DT, Art, Music and Computing we have created skills progression documents to show how children will develop their skills as they move through school.
+For DT, Art, Music, Computing, History and Geography we have created skills progression documents to show how children will develop their skills as they move through school.
 Click the links below to download these documents.

 We follow a scheme called You, Me, PSHE across school.
 This includes the following units:

 - Keeping Safe and Managing Risk

 - Physical Health and Wellbeing

 - Identity, Society and Equality

 We also work with Big Talk Education who provide sessions for every year group on Sex and Relationship Education.

 We follow the Doncaster Agreed Syllabus for Religious Education.